VRLabs/Ragdoll-System/README.md

 ## Purchase

-The Ragdoll System is available for sale on [Booth](https://vrlabs.booth.pm/items/2911183).
+The Ragdoll System is available for sale on [Booth](https://vrlabs.booth.pm/items/2911183) and [Gumroad](https://vrlabs.gumroad.com/l/ragdoll-system).

 ## Install guide